jamie dornan you’re so divine, please oh please be our valentine

 We speak to Jamie Dornan about researching BDSM, filming sex scenes and going on Graham Norton.

 Mr Grey will see you now.
-And you can finally see him too, as 50 Shades of Grey has just hit cinemas worldwide.
-With model (he was on that Channel 4 programme Model Behaviour ages ago and has since starred in campaigns for Calvin Klein, Dior, Armani, and Asprey, not to mention gracing the cover of i-D), actor (he's just starred as the tortured lady-killer Paul Spector in The Fall), and all round Irish heartthrob playing the role of millionaire turned sexual sadist Christian Grey, you're in for a very sweet treat this Valentine's.
-But it hasn't all been chocolates and roses: based on the best-selling sensation by EL James, the film, which charts the sexual evolution of shy, young Submissive, Anastasia Steele, (played by the lovely Dakota Johnson), at the hands of BDSM loving businessman and diehard Dominant Christian Grey, has attracted a lot of negative attention. ''50 Shades is Domestic Abuse'' and ''Mr Grey is a Rapist'' read a few of the signs held up by angry protestors at last night's premiere.
-Not that they really stood out, though, amongst the legions of hysterical fans who had pitched up to see their favourite author's cinematic debut, as interpreted by artist/filmmaker Sam Taylor-Johnson.
-Bigger fans than the ones who were there last night, we caught up with 50 Shades of Dreamy, Jamie Dornan. <3
+And you can finally see him too, as Fifty Shades of Grey has just hit cinemas worldwide.
+With model (he was on that Channel 4 program Model Behaviour ages ago and has since starred in campaigns for Calvin Klein, Dior, Armani, and Asprey, not to mention gracing the cover of i-D), actor (he's just starred as the tortured lady-killer Paul Spector in The Fall), and all round Irish heartthrob playing the role of millionaire turned sexual sadist Christian Grey, you're in for a very sweet treat this Valentine's.
+But it hasn't all been chocolates and roses: based on the best-selling sensation by E.L.
+James, the film, which charts the sexual evolution of shy, young Submissive, Anastasia Steele, (played by the lovely Dakota Johnson), at the hands of BDSM loving businessman and diehard Dominant Christian Grey, has attracted a lot of negative attention. ''50 Shades is Domestic Abuse'' and ''Mr Grey is a Rapist'' read a few of the signs held up by angry protestors at last night's premiere.
+Not that they really stood out, though, amongst the legions of hysterical fans who had pitched up to see their favorite author's cinematic debut, as interpreted by artist/filmmaker Sam Taylor-Johnson.
+Bigger fans than the ones who were there last night, we caught up with Fifty Shades of Dreamy, Jamie Dornan. <3

 This is a bit like speed dating.

 It is, I know, which I've never done.